DuyAccel/Jenkins-Docker/README.md

 # This is README

-this repo is use to test ci cd
+this repo is use to test jenkins ci cd